YUANDALAO/yuandalao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm an evolutionary and environmental anthropologist specialising in human behavioural ecology and physical activity.
 My research examines how evolved social patterns—from kinship systems to gendered labour divisions—shape modern challenges of human populations.
 Combining computational modelling, cross-cultural analyses, and ethnographic fieldwork, I develop frameworks to align govermental policies with human biological imperatives.
-My work has been published in Current Biology, iScience, and Royal Society Open Science, etc., and recognised by European Research Council and the Chinese Government Award for Outstanding Self-Financed Students Abroad.
+My work has been published in Current Biology, iScience, and Royal Society Open Science, etc., and recognised by European Research Council.

 # Education & Research Experience
 * **Ph.D.**, Evolutionary and Environmental Anthropology, UCL, 2020-2024